saniko/Universal-React/README.md

 # Universal app - problems?

+Complex server side code.

-One downside of server side rendering is a huge performance hit on __complex components__ renderToString() is synchronous, the server is blocked while it runs! <br>
+Huge performance hit on __complex components__
+renderToString() is synchronous, the server is blocked while it runs! <br>

 One can try and mitigate this by implementing <a href="https://medium.com/walmartlabs/reactjs-ssr-profiling-and-caching-5d8e9e49240c#.ucelx81s6">cache techniques</a> and <a href="https://www.youtube.com/watch?v=sn-C_DKLKPE">Component Memoization techniques</a><br>